AI-generated transcript of City Council 10-01-24

 [Bears]: Thank you.
 I'm going to know vice president Collins.

 [Collins]: Thank you, President Bears appreciate the Councilor for bringing this forward and for the discussion so far.
 Very happy to see the council taking this issue up this evening.
 I think it is very important that we do publicly appreciate and acknowledge Tufts University when it does things that are positive for our community and, you know, show that partnership.
 And I think it's just as important for us to take note when it is missing opportunities to invest in our public sector.
-In the way that is in the spirit of the payment in lieu of tax relationship that we do have with the university I think that this is an important thing for us to advocate around specifically because it is not a part of our pilot agreement and we know that you know the kind of the point of the pilot agreement is that it is not equivalent to what Tufts would be investing in Medford if Tufts was a regular property taxpayer, like every other property taxpayer in the city of Method.
+In the way that is in the spirit of the payment in lieu of tax relationship that we do have with the university I think that this is an important thing for us to advocate around specifically because it is not a part of our pilot agreement and we know that you know the kind of the point of the pilot agreement is that it is not equivalent to what Tufts would be investing in Medford if Tufts was a regular property taxpayer, like every other property taxpayer in the city of Medford.
 I think it's significant that this is one of, through this Neighborhood Fellows program, I think this is a really important program to call out because what it does in an intangible way is it empowers people in communities, including Medford and like Medford around the greater Boston area, to become people who can be more and more effective at investing and managing and developing public sectors and being changemakers in the public sector.
 And so I think it's It's been meaningful in the past that Tufts has chosen to extend this into our communities, and especially because Tufts and other tax-exempt nonprofits like it do not have to invest in a public sector the way that everybody else does.
 I hope that we can take them at their word when they say that they are trying to bring this back expeditiously, but that's not something that we have to take them at their word.
 I think we need to advocate for it, and I hope that we can see this program returned to its full strength very quickly.
 And while we remain in discussion with them around that, just to add our voice to the chorus to say we can see how meaningful this has been for students that come from Medford and our neighboring communities.
 And it's an important piece of that puzzle when it comes to making the city whole for all of the benefits that Tufts and other tax exempt nonprofits receive from being in our community.
 Thank you.

 [Bears]: Thank you.
 Any further discussion by members of the council?
 I do have a question or two for Rocco that I wasn't going to bring up, but then he brought him up, so I'm going to ask him.
 Would anyone mind making an amendment to the paper to the effect of my questions?
 And Councilor Lazzaro, would you mind communicating them to him since he sent you an email?